Becoming a living transplant donor is a major decision.

 Tips for Staying Healthy After Living Donor Surgery

 After a liver transplant, it’s crucial to maintain a healthy lifestyle.
 This will help you heal faster and return to normal life.

 Stay healthy after your living donor liver transplant with these tips:

 - Avoid heavy lifting.
 You won’t be able to lift more than 10 pounds after surgery.
 Lifting too much too soon could cause you to get a hernia.

 - Stick to a healthy diet.
-Avoid fried food, excess cheese, and creamy foods.
+Avoid fried or creamy foods and excess cheese.

 - Drink plenty of water.
 Drinking water will help you heal and prevent constipation.